NielsenSalesEngineering/Demo/Demo/README.md

 # Nielsen App API SDK Implementation

 This document will guide you through implementing the Nielsen App API SDK.
-Read the engineering forum for more details and documentation.
+Read Nielsen's [Engineering Client Portal](http://engineeringforum.nielsen.com/sdk/developers/) for more details and documentation.

 ## Implementing the SDK